 High demand for retail sales licences for restaurants

 A total of 186 serving areas were approved for catering operations in 2018.
-It would appear that the operating model for arranging temporary serving enabled by the new Alcohol Act – such as in rented public festive premises – did not achieve great popularity in 2018.
+In 2019, the total was 315 approved serving areas.
+It would appear that the operating model for arranging temporary serving enabled by the new Alcohol Act – such as in rented public festive premises – did not achieve great popularity.

 The Regional State Administrative Agencies supervise the serving and retail sales of alcoholic beverages in their area.
 Valvira attends to nationwide supervision and the provision of guidance to the Regional State Administrative Agencies on supervising the serving and retail sales of alcohol.

 Valvira monitors the supervision of the serving and retail sales licences by the Regional State Administrative Agencies nationwide.
-To assess the impact of measures taken to combat the shadow economy, supervision focuses on issues such as measures to ensure the preconditions for business operations by licence holders.
-The anti-shadow economy supervision measures of the Regional State Administrative Agencies in 2018 are compiled in chart 5.
-Performance monitoring includes the number of measures concerning, for instance, requests for clarification sent to licence holders, agreed payment schemes, information on the cancellation of serving and retail sales licences, bankruptcies, debt adjustment and restructuring proceedings, and tax debts paid (in euros).
+To assess the impact of measures taken to combat the grey economy, supervision focuses on issues such as measures to ensure the preconditions for business operations by licence holders.

 Source: The Ministry of Economic Affairs and Employment